 No. 10 – Shellfish

 Surprise!
-This immune boosting food is neither a fruit or vegetable.
+This immune-boosting food is neither a fruit nor a vegetable.
 Nevertheless, shellfish, particularly oysters, contain unique minerals that promote immune system function.
 Shellfish contain minerals such as selenium and zinc which boost white blood cell activity, thereby activating cytokines.
 Cytokines are cell signaling molecules.
-They communicate from cell to cell triggering immune responses which stimulate cells towards fighting inflammation and infection.
+They communicate from cell to cell triggering immune responses that stimulate cells toward fighting inflammation and infection.

 Our immune system does a remarkable job of fighting off illness and keeping us well.
 It is a complex system of cells, organs, and tissues that work together to combat germs.
 Good gut flora is all-important for optimal immune system function.
-While it is inconclusive to say that certain foods boost our immune system, it is widely recognized that proper nourishment of the body helps to promote immune system operation, which in turn helps our body’s immune system resist microorganisms that make us unwell.
+While it is inconclusive to say that certain foods boost our immune system, it is widely recognized that immune-boosting foods and proper nourishment of the body help promote immune system operation, which in turn helps our body’s immune system resist microorganisms that make us unwell.